Vikramardham/mcplibrary/README.md

 - Crawls documentation websites starting from a root URL
 - Extracts title and content from each page
 - Builds a hierarchical tree structure based on URL paths
+- Creates website-specific output directories for better organization
+- Generates up to 3 levels of hierarchy in the LLM tree (categories, subcategories, and sub-subcategories)
+- Outputs rich content in CSV format with columns for page, URL, content, and images
+- Downloads and saves images separately in a designated sub-folder
+- Provides a retriever function that uses LLMs to fetch relevant URLs based on user questions
 - Filters URLs based on patterns to focus on relevant content
-- Saves results as JSON for easy integration with other tools
+- Saves results in multiple formats for easy integration with other tools

 ## Installation